Pete's Walks - Kensworth and everywhere (part 4)

 From the end of the path beside Holywell, looking along Buckwood Lane to the junction with Dovehouse Lane

 The lane was quite shady, being overhung by the hedges either side.
-At the top of the small rise, by a former farm, I turned left onto a footpath.
+At the top of the small rise, by a former farm on the right, I turned left onto a footpath.
 This followed a rather overgrown track through a meadow, then continued across a much larger field of short grass.
 On the far side I reached the Whipsnade Road, and turned right to return to Kensworth.

 Dovehouse Lane